luckydonald/image_intensities_minimal_test/README.md

 the algorithmic overview is to convert the image into the yuv colorspace, drop the u and v components, and then average the y component over 4 evenly-spaced rectangles on the image dimensions

+# Docker

+> ⚠️ Make sure you pull a recent release of the python docker image (even if it's an older python version!).
+> Especially if you're getting errors complaining about a `png_set_longjmp_fn` function when you try to use it.
+> As time of writing the 2-month old version did not work, but the newest releases (`python:3.6`: `6ac87e65b6d0`, `pythong:3.9`: `1b33974176a3`) ones have that fixed.

 ```
 # e.g. docker run --rm -it python:3.9 bash